Economics

 • e.g. last minute travel bookings (opposite direction since last minute bookings usually cost more)

-• Price Elasticity of Demand (PED)- the percent change in demand given the percent change in price assuming that everything else doesn’t change
+• Price Elasticity of Demand (PED) - The percent change in demand given the percent change in price assuming that everything else doesn’t change

 • How sensitive the quantity demanded is to its price.
 When the price rises, quantity demanded falls for almost any good, but it falls more for some than for others.